-Organisations are selected using three criteria.
-Organisations need to meet two of these to be included in the ATI:
+Organisations are selected using three criteria, of which they have to meet a minimum of two:

-- 1) They are a large donor (annual ODA and/or OOF spend is more than USD 1bn); - 2) They have a significant role and influence as a major aid agency and engagement with the Busan agenda; - 3) They are an institution to which government or organisation-wide transparency commitments apply, for example members of the G8 or all European Union Member States.
+- 1) They are a large donor (annual spend is more than USD 1bn); - 2) They have a significant role and influence as a major aid agency and engagement with the Busan agenda; - 3) They are an institution to which government or organisation-wide transparency commitments apply, for example members of the G7 or all U.S. agencies.